I-am-Programming-the-World/Web_Development/README.md

 # Web Development Projects:
-This repository contains the following Web design projects:
+This repository will soon be updated with projects from the following categories:
   <ul>
     <li>
       HTML & CSS: